• Share

 Some tooltip text!

-All tables except a blocked list will be mirrored.
-This is (at least initially) a fixed set.
-Because the physical schema is used, we don't distinguish between dictionary and normal tables.
-There is also no distinction between tables belonging to Sales, Service, extra-tables in Service, or any partner-defined tables that might appear in the future.
+The replica database uses Microsoft SQL Server dialect end-to-end.
+Because the physical schema is what gets replicated, the client does not distinguish between dictionary and normal tables — or between tables belonging to Sales, Service, extra tables in Service, or partner-defined tables that might appear in the future.

 Note